agarnung/image-inpainting-app/docker/README.md

 or...

-5. Para ejecutar el contenedor basado en la imagen que acabas de crear, utiliza el siguiente comando
+5. To run the container based on the image you just created, use the following command:
-$ docker run -it --name image-inpainting-app-docker-image docker_qt_application
+   `$ docker run -it --name image-inpainting-app-docker-image docker_qt_application`

-6. Guardar la imagen de Docker en un archivo (Exportar)
+6. Save the Docker image to a file (Export):
-$ docker save -o image-inpainting-app-docker-image.tar docker_qt_application
+   `$ docker save -o image-inpainting-app-docker-image.tar docker_qt_application`

 # 🚀 Instructions to Run the Container from a `.tar` Image

 This project allows running a Qt application inside a Docker container.
 Follow the steps below to download, load, and run the image.